-- 1. At its June 2022 meeting, the International Accounting Standards Board (IASB) agreed on a project plan for redeliberating the proposals in the Exposure Draft Subsidiaries without Public Accountability: Disclosures (Exposure Draft) towards developing an IFRS Accounting Standard (Standard). - 2.
-At this meeting, the IASB is asked to: - (a) discuss the feedback on the proposed disclosure requirements in the draft Standard; and - (b) discuss how it would update the language in the draft Standard to be the same as in IFRS Accounting Standards. - 3.
-This paper sets out: - (a) an overview of the agenda papers for this meeting (see paragraphs 4-7); - (b) why the IASB added the project to its work plan (see paragraphs 8-11); - (c) next steps (see paragraph 12); and - (d) appendices to this paper:
+- At its June 2022 meeting, the International Accounting Standards Board (IASB) agreed on a project plan for redeliberating the proposals in the Exposure Draft Subsidiaries without Public Accountability: Disclosures (Exposure Draft) towards developing an IFRS Accounting Standard (Standard). - 2.
+At this meeting, the IASB is asked to: - (a) discuss the feedback on and decide whether to revise any of the proposed disclosure requirements in the draft Standard; - (b) decide whether to add guidance on or revise paragraph 16 of the draft Standard, or develop an overall disclosure objective in the new Standard; - (c) decide whether to proceed with its proposal to require any disclosure requirements specified in a new or amended IFRS Accounting Standard about the entity's transition to that new or amended IFRS Accounting Standard to remain applicable to an eligible subsidiary that applies the new Standard; and - (d) decide whether disclosure requirements in IFRS Accounting Standards that have been issued or will be issued since the Exposure Draft was published apply to eligible subsidiaries applying the new Standard.

-- (i) Appendix A-proposed disclosure requirements in IFRS Accounting Standards analysed in Agenda Paper 31A; and - (ii) Appendix B-IASB tentative decisions on developing the Standard.
+- 3. This paper sets out: - (a) an overview of the agenda papers for this meeting (see paragraphs 4-9); - (b) why the IASB added the project to its work plan (see paragraphs 10-13); - (c) next steps (see paragraphs 14-15); and - (d) appendices to this paper: - (i) Appendix A-proposed disclosure requirements in IFRS Accounting Standards analysed in Agenda Paper 31A; and - (ii) Appendix B-IASB tentative decisions on developing the Standard.